 In the new bring your own device era, companies are wrestling more and more with how to protect their most sensitive data from being compromised via mobile devices or consumer-driven apps.
-An expert discusses mobile data
+An expert discusses mobile data security and compliance challenges and how companies can handle cloud data protection.

 What are the biggest security threats posed by employee-owned devices storing corporate data and accessing corporate networks?